Logo

 Optical Character Recognition (OCR)

-OCR-based bank statement verification software helps to extract and analyze text from scanned statements for formatting troubles, spell-checking errors, and altered figures.
+OCR-based bank statement verification software helps extract and analyze text from scanned statements for formatting issues, spelling errors, and adjusted figures.

 Artificial Intelligence (AI)